barnaby0101/library-app/README.md

 ## Usage

-Upon loading the root page, the app will look for the MySQL backend it expects.
+When loading the root page, the app will look for the MySQL backend it expects.
 If it doesn't find it, it will try to create it, along with a default user account `admin` with the password `temp`.
 Naturally the first thing you should do is change that password in the Account page to something secure.

-The Admin account has access to the page /admin, which currently only has a page to let you blow away the database.
+The Admin account has access to the page /admin.
 All other accounts that are created have the role `user` and do not have access to that page.
+The admin may erase all library records from the admin page.
+It will be automatically recreated when they redirect to the index.

+If the environment variable `ACCOUNT_CREATE_ACCESS_RESTRICTED` is set to `true`, only the admin may create new user accounts from the admin page.
+If false, anyone may create a new account from the index.

 ## Design Comments